-Collecting packaging and encouraging sorting Sources ALMA aims to enhance the circularity of its packaging by setting up a unique circular economy dynamic.
+Collecting packaging and encouraging sorting

+Sources ALMA aims to enhance the circularity of its packaging by setting up a unique circular economy dynamic.

 For several years now, Sources ALMA has been committed to increasing the performance of its packaging collection and recycling rates through the Extended Producer Responsibility (EPR) system, which finances the selective collection of packaging.

 In addition, since 2014 Sources ALMA has been promoting the collection and recycling of clear PET bottles by installing collection machines in hypermarket and supermarket car parks to raise awareness of the need to sort and recycle.
 The bottles collected by the machine are crushed directly into flakes for recycling at the nearest recycling plant owned by Sources ALMA.
 The flakes are transformed into recycled PET of food contact quality, which is then used to manufacture new bottles in-house.
+It's the shortest recycling circuit possible!

+A circularity that also focuses on on re-using packaging

+Two circularity models coexist at Sources ALMA (see diagram below).
+In addition to "bottles to bottles" recycling, Sources ALMA has been deploying returnable glass packaging for the catering sector for many years in Belgium and France, with the Villers brand, and more recently with the Parot brand (France).
+In Germany, over 80% of packaging (glass and PET) is returnable, with brands such as Rhönsprudel, Bad Liebenwerda and Spreequell.

-4.2 WASTE PREVENTION AND MANAGEMENT INITIATIVES Sources ALMA collects plastic and materials from raw materials packaging for recycling, as well as waste generated on production lines.
-PET is collected and compacted for internal recycling.
+4.2 WASTE PREVENTION AND MANAGEMENT INITIATIVES

+Sources ALMA collects plastic and materials from raw materials packaging for recycling, as well as waste generated on production lines.
+PET bottles are collected and compacted for internal recycling.

 All other waste is sorted, categorised and compacted by material for recycling or reuse.

-A solidarity cap to fight against littering Sources ALMA actively fights against littering and discarded waste in order to preserve biodiversity.
+A solidarity cap to fight against littering

+Sources ALMA actively fights against littering and discarded waste in order to preserve biodiversity.
 As such, the company is a member of the "Gestes propres" association, which runs national campaigns to prevent littering and discarded waste.
-Sources ALMA is involved in developing specific awareness-raising campaigns on drinks containers In the same vein, Sources ALMA has created the "snap click" cap, a cap that stays attached to the bottle, consumes less plastic and doesn't get discarded in nature.
-This innovation illustrates the company's commitment to preserving biodiversity: to considerably reduce the dispersion of plastic bottle caps in the environment. eco-design innovation was initiated in 2016 by Sources ALMA and required major changes to production tools.
+Sources ALMA is involved in developing specific awareness-raising campaigns on drinks containers.

+In the same vein, in 2016 Sources ALMA created the "snap click" cap, a cap that stays attached to the bottle, consumes less plastic and doesn't get discarded in nature.

+This innovation illustrates the company's commitment to preserving biodiversity: to considerably reduce the dispersion of plastic bottle caps in the environment.

+This eco-design innovation was initiated by Sources ALMA and required major changes to production tools.
 All our partner customers have gradually embraced this environmental innovation, and have duplicated the "snap click" system.
 Since December 2020, the solidarity cap has also appeared on bottles of sparkling water.
 Sources ALMA was also the first company to launch an innovation of this kind on the soft drinks market.
 The challenge in this category was more complex than for still drinks, due to the gas in the bottle.

 In 2022, the caps on flavoured drinks and juices were also attached to the bottle.

 The caps can now be systematically sorted with the bottles, which improves the cap recycling rate.
 This initiative inspired the European Union, which required caps on all single-use plastic drinks to be attached to containers from July 2024 (article 6.1 of directive (EU) 2019/904).

+By 2023, 100% of lines were adapted to achieve 100% attached caps.